rizalhamdana/comp-sci-7417-assignment-2/README.md

 2. After that, you will get Client ID, Client Secret, and Key, save their values.

-3. Open app.py file, and set this variables:
+3. Clone this repository, then open app.py file.
+Set these variables:

 ```
 - CLIENT_SECRET -> Client Secret from StackExchange